 Chief Play Officer

 Eric is the founder of Roc Solid Foundation.
 With his mind on the mission, he manages the staff and oversees all key initiatives, including children’s hospital partnerships, major sponsor relationships and Roc Solid’s strategic growth plan.
+He is also host of Roc Solid's What Hope Looks Like podcast.

 As a pediatric cancer survivor, Eric is all too familiar with the battle a family faces when their child is diagnosed.
 And that’s what drives him daily toward the vision of one day building hope for every child fighting cancer.